ShamithaJoseph/ShamithaJoseph/README.md

 - 🔭 I’m currently working as **Teacher Assistant**

-- 🌱 I’m currently upskilling **data analysis to grow my skills and explore new opportunities.**
+- 🌱 I’m upskilling **data analysis to grow my skills and explore new opportunities.**

 - 👯 I love **learning and growing, while also cherishing my time with family..**